alexOlshanskyy/ImageSteganography/README.md

 This project hides one file with any extension into a png image.
 This is done by encoding 1,2,4,or 8 bits from the file that needs to be hidden, into the lover 1,2,4 or 8 bits of each rgb value, respectively.

 ### Technique
-There are 3, 8-bit fields in every rgb value, and they are store in an int like so (Source: https://slideplayer.com/slide/14061668/):
+There are 3, 8-bit fields in every rgb value, and they are store in an int like so (Image source: https://slideplayer.com/slide/14061668/):

 ![](intRGB.PNG)